Kursk submarine disaster: British and Norwegian help

 Private media and state-owned Russian newspapers criticised the Navy's refusal to accept international assistance.
 Five days after the accident on 17 August 2000, President Putin accepted the British and Norwegian governments' offer of assistance.
 Six teams of British and Norwegian divers arrived on Friday, 18 August.
 The Russian 328th Expeditionary rescue squad, part of the Navy's Office of Search and Rescue, also provided divers.
-On 19 August at 20:00, the Norwegian ship Normand Pioneer arrived with the British rescue submarine LR5 on board, seven days after the disaster.
+On 19 August at 20:00, the Norwegian ship Normand Pioneer arrived with the British rescue submersible LR5 on board, seven days after the disaster.

 On Sunday 20 August, the Norwegians lowered a remotely operated vehicle (ROV) to the submarine.
 They found that the first 18 m section of the boat was a mass of twisted metal and debris.

 Russian Navy officials imposed specific constraints that restricted the Norwegian divers to work on the stern of the boat, specifically the escape hatch over compartment nine and an air-control valve connected to the rescue trunk.
 The Norwegian deep-sea divers protested against the restrictions, which they believed impeded their rescue operations.

 When the divers attempted to open the air-control valve, it would not move.
 Russian experts told the divers that they must open the valve anticlockwise, or they would break it.
 The divers finally went against the experts' advice and tried turning it clockwise, which worked.

 The divers tried to use the arms of the ROV to open the hatch, but were unsuccessful until the morning of Monday, 21 August.
 They found the rescue trunk full of water.
 That morning, they used a custom tool to open the internal hatch of the rescue trunk, releasing a large volume of air from the ninth compartment.
 Divers lowered a video camera on a rod into the compartment and saw several bodies.

 The salvage companies agreed that the Norwegian divers would cut the holes in the hull, but only Russian divers would enter the submarine.
 The Norwegian divers cut a hole in the hull of the eighth compartment to gain access, using a cutting machine that shoots a high-velocity water-and-cutting-grit mix at a pressure of 15000 psi.
 The Russian divers entered the wreck and opened a bulkhead hatch to compartment nine.